Content code

 Corps

-Phosphorescent substances can be used to create works of art.
+Phosphorescent substances can be used to create art.

 Corps